Stars vs. Wild: Betting Trends, Odds, Advanced Stats - NHL Playoffs First Round Game 1

 Stars Betting Insights

-- The Stars have compiled a 38-20 record when favored on the moneyline this season.
+- The Stars have been favored on the moneyline 58 times this season, and have finished 38-20 in those games.

 Stars vs. Wild Rankings